f5devcentral/f5-velos-training/docs/velos_security.rst

 Enabling Appliance Mode via the API
 -----------------------------------

 Appliance mode can be enabled or disabled via the API.
-To view the current status of appliance mode use the following API call.
+To view the current status of appliance mode, use the following API call.

 .. code-block:: bash

     GET https://{{velos_chassis1_system_controller_ip}}:8888/restconf/data/openconfig-system:system/f5-security-appliance-mode:appliance-mode

-You will see output similar to the response below showing the config and state of appliance mode for F5OS.
+You will see output like the response below showing the config and state of appliance mode for F5OS.

 .. code-block:: json